 Preferred Stock Warrants - In connection with the issuance of debt in 2012, the Company issued warrants to purchase 112,795 shares of Series A Preferred Stock with an exercise price of \$1.95 per share and an expiration date of April 13, 2020.
-The fair value of the warrants has been estimated using a Black-Scholes option-pricing model with the following assumptions:
+The fair value of the warrants was estimated using a Black-Scholes option-pricing model (see Note 4), and the resulting change in fair value was recorded in other income (expense) in the Company's consolidated statement of operations.